-Kerri Crank, N.P.
+Kerri Crank, A.P.N.P.

 Patient StoriesMigraines no more: Life-changing Botox treatmentSeptember 07, 2018

 It's common for adults to occasionally experience the tight, aching pain of a tension headache.
 According to the World Health Organization, about 50% of adults worldwide have had headaches in the last year and about 30% have migraines.

 Headache pain can slow you down or even stop you in your tracks.
 It can be intense or a dull ache that lasts for a few days.
 Regardless of the exact symptoms, you want relief.

 Here are six things you can do to help lessen headache intensity or frequency: